Dudden Hill, Brent

 Duddinghill or Dudden Hill field was first recorded in 1363 and the name may be linked to the northern word ‘dod’, which can mean ‘a distinct shoulder or boss of a hill’.
 A windmill stood in Dudden Hill field from around 1616 until the late 18th century.
 By the mid-19th century much of the area belonged to Dudden Hill Farm.

 Medium-sized semi-detached houses filled the area north of the railway line in the decade before the Second World War.
 The sequence of streets was supposed to begin with consecutive letters of the alphabet, but last-minute planning changes caused a couple of omissions.
-There was some industry too, notably a manufacturer of telephone equipment.
+The photo above shows houses on Aberdeen Road at its junction with Burnley Road.* There was some industry too, notably a manufacturer of telephone equipment.

 Willesden College of Technology opened on Denzil Road in 1934 and took over the buildings of the former Dudden Hill Lane School in 1964.
 It is now the Willesden campus of the College of North West London, one of the largest further education colleges in the UK.